singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 **Probability of winning Game  1:**

-The probability ofwinning Game  1 is p, by definition.
+The probability of winning Game  1 is p, by definition.

 **Probability of winning Game 2:**

-Let s(k,n) be the probability ofmaking exactly k shots out of n.
-The probability of winning Game 2 is the probability of making exactly two shots out ofthree OR making all three shots.
+Let s(k, n) be the probability of making exactly k shots out of n.
+The probability of winning Game 2 is the probability of making exactly two shots out of three OR making all three shots.
 In other words:
 ```
 P(winning) = s(2,3) + s(3,3)
 ```